NEW RESOURCES FOR FAMILIES!

 A Parent's Guide to Newborn Screening Video explains the basics about newborn screening, its purpose and what parents need to do if rescreening is necessary.This video was created by the March of Dimes.

-What is pulse oximetry newborn screening?
+What is pulse oximetry screening?

-Pulse oximetry newborn screening (also called “pulse ox”) is a test that measures how much oxygen a baby has in his/her blood.
+Pulse oximetry (also called “pulse ox”) is a non-invasive, gentle test that measures how much oxygen a baby has in his or her blood.
 Pulse oximetry is used as part of newborn screening to determine how healthy a baby’s heart & lungs are.